Course Outline

 1. Module 1 – The Basics of IA Architecture

-• Definition and scope of IA Architecture
+• Definition of IA Architecture

 2. Module 2 – Advanced Security Architecture Concepts